PoojaDole/Social-Complaint/README.md

 #Social_Complaint
 Summary :
-This website will serve as a bridge between the public and the government.
+This Web Application will serve as a bridge between the public and the government.
 This will be the one-stop shop for filing any form of grievance.
 Complaints will be classified by department.
 Government representatives will deal with concerns immediately based on their significance and seriousness.